 Visitors are advised to be vigilant and to watch out for pickpockets and street crime, and should be particularly cautious on the metro and buses.
 Moreover, travellers must insist on seeing official identification from police officers.
 Political protests often end in violence and detention and visitors are advised to avoid all street demonstrations and political gatherings.

 * For current safety alerts, please visit Foreign travel advice - GOV.UK or Travel.State.Gov

 The official currency is the Rouble (RUB), which is divided into 100 kopeks.
 Most major international credit cards are accepted in larger establishements.
-Currency can be changed at banks, currency exchange booths and hotels.
+Currency can be changed at banks, bureaux de change, and hotels.
 ATMs are widely available in major cities.
 It is hard to get roubles outside Russia and travellers are advised to take good condition US Dollars or Euro notes to change once there.